Lidia Ravera

-Lidia Ravera (born 6 February 1951 in Turin, Piedmont) is an Italian writer, journalist, essayist and screenwriter.
+Lidia Ravera (born 6 February 1951, Turin, Piedmont) is an Italian writer, journalist, essayist and screenwriter.

 Ravera has been a regular contributor to the italian edition of Cosmopolitan.
-Her most popular novel, Porci con le ali ("Winged Pigs"), dealt with the disillusionment of her generation with the ideals of the late 1960s.
+Her most popular novel, Porci con le ali (Winged Pigs), dealt with the disillusionment of her generation with the ideals of the late 1960s.
 In 1977 Ravera wrote a film adaptation of the book.